-Caring for You: A Guide to Preventing and Managing Carer Burnout
+Caring for You: Advice to Prevent and Manage Carer Burnout

 As a caregiver for elderly individuals, you provide invaluable support and companionship, enhancing the quality of life for those who need it most.
 However, caregiving can be demanding, both physically and emotionally, leading to a condition known as carer burnout.
 Recognising, preventing, and managing carer burnout is crucial for maintaining your health and well-being, ensuring you can continue providing the best care possible.
 This guide offers insights into identifying carer burnout, strategies to manage it, and resources available in Australia to support caregivers.